rafelafrance/traiter/README.md

  - `t.l.= 2 feet 3.1 - 4.5 inches`
  - As well as measurements embedded in prose like: `Snout vent lengths range anywhere from 16 to 23 cm.` I am experimenting with various distances between the anchor token `Snout vent lengths` and the measurements `16 to 23 cm`.
  - We flag ambiguous measurements like: `length: 12.0`.
 This may be a total length measurement or another length measurement.
  - We also flag numeric measurements without units like: `total length = 120`.
-The units may be the default millimeters.
+The units may or may not be the default millimeters.
  - etc.

 Values from controlled vocabularies are also extracted.